abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10a.md

 - Describing the architecture, various components, and dependencies of the services

-Before going on-call, the team reviewed precise guidelines about the responsibilities of on-call engineers.
+Before going on-call, the team reviews precise guidelines about the responsibilities of on-call engineers.

 For example:
 - At the start of each shift, the on-call engineer reads the handoff from the previous shift.